yuvalmGS/gigaspaces-wiki-jekyll/xap97/java-tutorial-part5.markdown

 When you run this code you should see that the PU deployed onto the IMDG is processing the event, changes the status of the payment to PROCESSED and writes the event back into the space.
 The client then will receive an event because it has registered a listener that listens for processed payment events.

 #### Deploy a PU with the WEB Admin UI
-There is complete example available of  aPU on GitHub.
+There is complete example available of  a PU on GitHub.
 You can download, build and deploy this example.
 Here is an example how you deploy a PU with the WEB admin UI:

 {%section%}
 {%column%}